kafui4k/kafui4k/README.md

 - ⚡ Fun fact: ...
 -->

-# Am Kafui, 😄 Pronouns: He/Him
+# Am Kafui,
+- 😄 Pronouns: He/Him
-- 💻 a Software Developer from Ghana🇬🇭 building for the Web & Mobile
+- Software Developer 💻 from Ghana🇬🇭, building for the Web & Mobile
-- 🌱 I learn new things and the eco-system on the daily
+- 🌱 Open to learning new things
-- ☕ I love Coffee
+- ☕ Wanna be Coffee Aficionado
+- 🔭 I’m currently taking the "TOP"